The photo shows a man throwing ice on hilsa on a truck.

 Molla Imdadullah, director of the Hilsa Development and Management Project at the Department of Fisheries, told Prothom Alo hilsa is not being caught from the rivers during monsoon as much as desired, mainly because rainfall pattern is changing due to climate change.
 Rain does not occur throughout the rainy season while unexpected heavy rainfall can occur suddenly.

 Hilsa lays eggs if adequate rainfalls occur in the Bengali calendar month Ashar (April-May), but this is not happening.
-If mother hilsa have no eggs they do not come to river from the sea.
+If mother hilsa doesn't have eggs they do not come to river from the sea.
 Hilsa does not lay eggs due to excessive drought, extreme heat, as well as abnormal water temperature and salinity.
 River current and depth are also related.
 Hilsa also understands well when the environment of the river is favourable for releasing eggs.
 Excessive rainfall, however, is not harmful to hilsa.

 Molla Imdadullah said migratory routes of hilsa from sea to river have been filled up; shoals also rose.
 If the route of hilsa is obstructed, how they will come?
 Hilsa needs at least 10-12 feet depth to move, but silt has decreased the depth of water to 4-5 feet at various estuaries.